-Gross vs. net income: A guide to managing tax for digital content creators
+Gross income vs net income: A guide to tax for content creators

 “What is gross income?”
 “What is net income?”
 “How does the difference between net and gross income affect my business?”
 Do these questions sound familiar?
 We know that finance and tax can be complicated for digital content creators.
 Not only is there a lot of technical information, but the rules can vary depending on factors such as your location, the type of content you create, your business structure, and your level of income.
 Even worse, tax laws are also subject to change.
 That’s why we’re here to help!